 Build-a-Face Story Stones

-You then need to draw a large oval 'face' on some paper for the stones to sit on.
+Next, draw a big oval "face" on paper for the rocks to sit on.

-Enourage children to create faces with the story stones and then talk about the emotions they created.
+Get the children to make faces using these story stones and then chat about the feelings they've created.

 You can read more about how to create and use the stones here.